 Winter Care for Calla Lily Plants in Colder Climates

-If you live in zones 7 or lower, calla lilies will not survive the winter cold and so your winter care for calla lily plants will be different than for warm climates.
+If you live in zones 7 or lower, calla lilies will not survive the winter cold, so your winter care for calla lily plants will be different than for warm climates.

 Your calla lily care in winter will consist of digging the rhizome of the plants.
 Note that in some areas, like zone 7, callas may be left in ground with added protection over winter and still come back.
 That said, you may want to play it safe and dig them up.
 The best time when to dig calla lilies is right after the frost has killed the foliage.
 This will ensure that your calla lilies have stored all the nutrients they can to survive the winter.

 The next step in winter care for calla lily plants is after you dig them up, gently brush off any remaining dirt.
 Do not wash the calla lily rhizomes off as this can cause the rhizomes to rot later on.
-Cut off the foliage from the top of the rhizomes, leaving about 2 to 3 inches of the dead leaves.
+Cut off the foliage from the top of the rhizomes, leaving about 2 to 3 inches (5 to 7.5 cm.) of the dead leaves.

 After the calla lily rhizomes have dried, place them in a paper bag or wrap them in newspaper.
 Store them in a cool, dry place, somewhere that stays around 50 F. (10 C.).